A Guide to Online Friendships

 So, if social media is better for frequency, while direct conversations are better for meaning, how do you have both?
 There are a number of strategies.
 The most obvious strategy is just to use each form of communication for what it is naturally best at: you can use social media to get a regular overview of how people are doing, and when you feel like going into more depth, you can initiate a direct conversation.
 Another option is to focus on one of the two forms of communication and use it for both frequency and meaning.
 This means either making social media more meaningful than it usually is, or having direct conversations more frequently than you might naturally have them.

 First, let’s look at the strategy of making social media more meaningful.
 It might still be impossible to make social media as meaningful as having regular one-on-one conversations with each of your friends, but you can make social media much closer to that by limiting whom you are connecting with.
 If only select people see your posts, you will share more in common with all of them, so it can feel appropriate to present your life in more depth and truth.
 You can use different groups or accounts for different communities of people, to give you finer control over which posts are associated with which relationships.
-For example, many people have two Instagram accounts, one that is public and one for closer friends.
+A common strategy is to have two accounts, one that is public and one for closer friends.

 Now, let’s look at the strategy of having direct conversations more frequently.
 This is the best strategy for having the most meaningful interactions, but for it to work, you need to be good at reaching out to your friends regularly and responding to them when they reach out to you.
 You may need to form new habits and change how you think about online communication.
 This strategy of focusing on direct conversations is the one I have the most experience with, so I will go into more depth about how to have direct conversations frequently.
 Even if you are using a different strategy with a greater focus on social media, this discussion will probably still be relevant to you, since you’ll probably want to have some direct conversations.